Educational and Additional Needs at St David’s

-The SEN Code of Practice, incorporated in the Children’s and Family Bill, is now in operation.
+The SEND Code of Practice, incorporated in the Children’s and Family Bill, is now in operation.
 This Act does not change the definition of SEND

 In the UK the school funding arrangements changed in April 2013.
-However support for your child with SEN should not change because of the funding changes.
+However support for your child with SEND should not change because of the funding changes.

-School and local authority responsibilities for SEN have not changed
+School and local authority responsibilities for SEND have not changed

-The current categories of SEN- School Action and School Action Plus will not be used- they will be identified as School Support
+The current categories of SEND- School Action and School Action Plus will not be used- they will be identified as School Support

 Statements of Educational Need will not be issued, but instead will be replaced by Education, Health and Care Plans (EHiC) for children with complex multiple needs.
 At St. David’s School children identified on ‘School Support’ will have a School Support Plan and Provision Map which highlights, monitors and tracks additional support and intervention.

-SCE schools receive additional funding for SEN in their core budget and this is allocated by each school according to a range of resourcing needs
+MOD Schools receive additional funding for SEND in their core budget and this is allocated by each school according to a range of resourcing needs

-On a day to day basis however, there will be no change in the range and quality of provision for all children, including those with SEN.
+On a day to day basis however, there will be no change in the range and quality of provision for all children, including those with SEND.